-- A. Adopt the findings in the staff report and adopt LA 2023-02: - 1.
+- A. Adopt the findings in the staff report and recommend that the City Council adopt LA 2023-02: - 1.
 As presented / recommended by staff; or - 2.
-As amended by the City Council (indicating desired revisions). - B. Recommend that the City Council take no action on LA 2023-02. - C. Continue the public hearing to a date/time certain.
+As amended by the Planning Commission (indicating desired revisions). - B. Recommend that the City Council take no action on LA 2023-02. - C. Continue the public hearing, preferably to a date/time certain.